axodotdev/cargo-dist/book/src/quickstart/rust.md

 ### Check The Release Process On Pull-Requests

-As of cargo-dist 0.3.0, we now by default run the "plan" step of your release CI on every pull-request so that we can catch breakage to your release process as early as possible.
+By default we run the "plan" step of your release CI on every pull-request so that we can catch breakage to your release process as early as possible.
 This will work even for a pull-request that sets up cargo-dist for the first time, so you can be confident you're landing something that works.

 You can also crank this up by setting `pr-run-mode = "upload"`, which will run all the build steps as well, and upload the results to the PR's Workflow Summary as an "artifacts.zip".
 This is great for making sure the windows build works even if you only have a linux machine, or vice-versa.
 Although you should probably only keep it on temporarily, as it's very slow and wasteful to build all those shippable artifacts for every PR.